 The MISI Approach to Cervical Disc Herniation Treatment

 If physical therapy and medication have proven to be unsuccessful in treating cervical disc herniation pain and symptoms, it may be a wise choice to consider minimally invasive treatment at MISI.
 While traditional methods of treating herniated cervical discs leave patients in recovery for months, we take a different approach and utilize minimally invasive techniques.

 This means, with only a small incision, we are able to remove excess disc material pressing against the nerve or spinal cord, relieving pressure and pain due to cervical disc herniation.
 With nothing more than a simple bandage, our patients can often leave our facility within 24 hours following surgery.
 For more information about our approach to minimally invasive treatments for cervical disc herniation, visit our treatment page here.

 Are You Suffering from Cervical Disc Herniation?

 If you are experiencing painful symptoms related to cervical disc herniation, MISI may be able to give you the relief you deserve.
-Please, schedule a consultation with us today by calling us at (855) 338-2704, or feel free to contact us here.
+Please, schedule a consultation with us today.